Adding Backup Servers

 - Click Add at the top of the Backup Servers section.

-- In the DNS name or IP address of the Veeam backup server field, enter a full DNS name or IP address of the server you want to add.
+- In the DNS name or IP address of the Veeam backup server field, enter a full DNS name IPv4 or IPv6 address of the server you want to add.
+For more information on IPv6 support, see the IPv6 Support section of the Veeam Backup & Replication User Guide.

 - In the Server description field, specify a backup server description.